 Connected regulation – what are the legal issues and regulatory roadblocks?

-Hosted by Antonio Amendola (AT&T Executive Director, Brussels Chapter Committee), and moderated by Francesco Liberatore (Squire Patton Boggs Partner, Brussels Chapter Chairman), the event will be under Chatham House Rule.
+Hosted by Antonio Amendola (AT&T Executive Director, Brussels Chapter Committee), and moderated by Francesco Liberatore (Squire Patton Boggs Partner, Brussels Chapter Chairman), under Chatham House Rule.

 Executive Director of International External Affairs, AT&T